 RDBMS systems have the benefit of living on our own infrastructure.
 That gives us the ability to have tighter integration with them and more control over the process.

 The risk with RDBMS systems, though, is that these systems are usually very critical.
-The last thing that you want to do is to make your production database non-responsive because you messed up with the queries you executed.
+The last thing you want to do make your production database non-responsive because you messed up with the queries you executed.
 There are ways to mitigate the risks, though, as we will see.

 - It puts stress on your databases as the queries get more complicated and the responses longer.